amukherj/envoygrpc/README.md

     ./bin/client 0.0.0.0:9943 "Your message here"

+#### Ingress with TLS and header-based routing
+If you want to test TLS support, start Envoy thus:

+    ./bin/envoy -c config/envoy/tls/envoy-hdr-rtg.yaml

+Run the client:

+    ./bin/hdrclient 0.0.0.0:9943 "Your message here" x-ikat-service-id greeter

+Or:

+    ./bin/hdrclient 0.0.0.0:9943 "Your message here" x-ikat-service-id text

 #### TLS via Secrets Discovery Service (SDS)
 You can serve TLS certs via the Secrets Discovery Service (SDS) instead of statically.
 There is a simplistic SDS implementation in cmd/sds/main.go.
 To